- What is Corona Virus?

 Fortunately, last year we introduced electronic signing of leases, and tenants love the convenience of being able to sign their lease to secure their property within 24 hours of being approved.

-Secondly, we have replaced our face-to-face ‘Tenant Welcome Appointment’ with a ‘Tenant Welcome Video Chat’, where the property manager takes them through the documentation, introduces our service, and gives tips on how to ensure a smooth enjoyable tenancy.
+Secondly, we have replaced our face-to-face ‘Tenant Welcome Appointment’ with a ‘Tenant Welcome Call’, where the property manager takes them through the documentation, introduces our service, and gives tips on how to ensure a smooth enjoyable tenancy.

 On the commencement of the lease, the tenant makes their one and only visit to our office, where they spend a maximum of 10 minutes signing for the keys and Entry Condition Report and collecting their Welcome Pack.

-Our contractors have their own protocols in place to minimise risk when visiting tenanted properties, so we expect routine maintenance to be attended to as per normal times.
-The exceptions are those households that have occupants who are high risk, unwell, or in self-isolation.
+Our contractors have their own protocols in place to minimise risk when visiting tenanted properties, so maintenance will be attended to as per normal times.

-Maintenance is actioned through our online Maintenance Manager program which allows tenants to take photos of the issue.
+Maintenance is actioned through our online Console Tenant App which allows tenants to take photos of the issue.
 The contractor may be able to determine the problem without visiting first, reducing the number of visits required.

 Now more than ever, it is vital to maintain stable, secure and safe tenancies, which is achieved by renewing fixed-term leases.
 Tenants are encouraged to sign their lease renewals several weeks prior to the end of the lease.